iclr-blogposts/2026/_posts/2026-04-27-useful-calibrated-uncertainties.md

 Explore $\tau$ by varying it to maximise the estimated profit.
 You should observe that by optimising $\tau$ based on the calibrated model probabilities, the bank can achieve near-optimal profit even without access to default $\text{event}$ data, i.e. the model can be trusted.
 Now toggle to the uncalibrated models.
 The average profit estimates become unreliable, leading to choices of $\tau$ that squander profit or even incur losses on the actual customers.
 The model that is overconfident about the probability of defaulting leads to overly pessimistic estimates of profit, whilst the underconfident model is overly optimistic.

 Note that intuitively, the optimal threshold is on the boundary where expected profit given $\pi$ turns to zero for calibrated $\pi$, i.e. reject loans for all $\pi$ that lose money in expectation.
-Interestingly this decision rule can be set directly, without any $\text{conditions}$ or $\text{event}$ data, if the model is well calibrated.
+Interestingly, this decision rule can be in fact set directly, without any $\text{conditions}$ or $\text{event}$ data, if the model is well calibrated, since the aforementioned boundary value of $\pi$ is independent of the distribution over $\text{conditions}$.

 <div class="l-page">
   <iframe